Best 10 Snow Photography Ideas and Tips

 Thanks to the sparkling snow and ice, a snow shoot gives an opportunity to capture Bokeh!
 Light sparkling on snow can create amazing bokeh effects.
 This can simply be done by looking for something which has something bright or shiny in the background.
 Adjust your camera to a wide-open aperture and just hit the shutter button.
 You will capture a marvelous Bokeh.

 Another simple snow photography tip is to adjust settings to shoot in RAW.
 Using RAW file format, gives you a free hand when editing, for example by recovering highlights and clipped shadows.
-You can use online photo enhancer to edit.
-Nowadays, more and more devices give you the option to shoot in raw.
-Hence, it is easier for you to get the best out of your snow shoot.

 We live in a world of filters; Instagram, Snapchat all offer filters.
 You can use a lot of those filters to spark up your photography but those are not the only types of filters available.
 There is something known as Polarizing filters which is a piece of glass, when attached to the lens of a camera, filters out polarized light.
 This prevents any reflected light (included that from snow) ruining the picture.